contivero/hasmin/README.md

 `--convert-escaped-characters` flag to enable the conversion of escaped characters.
 A workaround is changing the code page, which can be done by running `chcp 65001` in the terminal (whether cmd, or cygwin).

+## Library
+The preferable way to use Hasmin as a library is to `import Hasmin`, as exemplified in the module's documentation.
+That is currently the only module that is sure to abide by [PVP](https://pvp.haskell.org/).
+Most other exposed modules are so because tests need it.
+Definitions there may be changed anytime.
+In case some internal is needed though, feel free to open an issue about it.

 ## Zopfli Integration
 Hasmin uses bindings to Google's